Where's Magufuli? Tanzanian leader's absence fuels health concern

 ‘VACCINES ARE NOT GOOD’

-Magufuli has downplayed the threat of COVID-19 in Tanzania and scoffed at global panic.
+Magufuli has played down the threat of COVID-19 in Tanzania and scoffed at global panic.
 He urged Tanzanians to put faith in prayer and homespun remedies such as steam inhalation rather than vaccines, which he said were dangerous and part of a Western conspiracy.

 “Vaccines are not good.
 If they were, then the white man would have brought vaccines for HIV/AIDS,” he said earlier this year.
 Last year he dismissed coronavirus testing kits, which he said had returned positive results on a goat and pawpaw fruit.